Laser Blocking Roller Blinds

 2000mm²0.62 MW/m²0.35 MW/m²

-PEL RATINGS FOR WOLF LASER BLOCKING ROLLER BLINDS
+PEL RATINGS FOR WOLF LASER BLOCKING MATERIAL

 Irradiated AreaPEL (T3) 10SPEL (T2) 100S